ninad-k/ShowDynamicTableData/README.md

 # ShowDynamicTableData
-This is cross platform xamarin project which shows dynamic table data
+This is cross platform xamarin project which shows dynamic data into table.